...

 4. Torrance Courthouse – 825 Maple Ave., Torrance, CA 90503

 Depending on where your existing custody order was filed, your case may be assigned to a specific courthouse.
-Our attorneys are experienced practitioners in all Los Angeles County family law courtrooms and understand the procedural expectations of local judicial officers.
+The attorneys at Moradi Neufer LLP are experienced practitioners in Los Angeles and Bay Area family law courtrooms and understand the procedural expectations of local judicial officers.

 Important: If a parent relocates without court approval and without the other parent’s consent, the court may view this as a violation of existing custody orders, potentially harming that parent’s credibility and future custody position.